 - The lake-bottom has become a compost pile refueling continuous weed and algae growth…

-- The lake has become anoxic – there is not enough dissolved oxygen.
+- Portions of the lake have become anoxic – there is not enough dissolved oxygen.

 They’re also not just symptoms.
 Excessive weeds are active players in nutrient overloading.
 When they die and decompose on the lake-bottom (turn into muck) the nutrients in them are released back into the lake, continually refueling further weed and algae growth.
 It’s a repetitive cycle of internal nutrient overloading.